 We had the opportunity to present some questions to an expert in the field of biohacking.
-If you ever wondered why you are seeing so many more people intentionally submerging their unclothed bodies into ice cold water or taking naps in hyperbaric oxygen chambers… wonder no more.
+If you ever wondered why you’re seeing so many more people intentionally submerging their unclothed bodies into ice-cold water or taking naps in hyperbaric oxygen chambers… wonder no more.
 We ask Dasha all of these questions and more.
 Let’s get to the root of what are the best practices to optimize our bodies to function at our absolute best.

 Please introduce yourself and give us a little background into how you discovered biohacking.

-Management consultant for 8 years, and then had a debilitating traumatic brain injury while studying for my masters in neuroscience (ironic).
+I worked as a management consultant for 8 years and then had a debilitating traumatic brain injury while studying for my masters in neuroscience (ironic).
 This led me to look into numerous alternative health offerings (> 20 doctors in 5 countries) to heal my brain injury.
 After 14 months of chronic pain, I started seeing relief due to simple electrical, physical, and nutrition changes that I made in my life.
 I was co-founder of the Health Optimisation Summit, the largest alternative health summit in London, and now run a company and podcast, WhealthCo, dedicated to teaching women about their health.
-In 2022, we are also starting a 12-month all women’s program, Powher Program, where myself, a doctor, and a Ph.D. researcher are providing support for 30 women in transforming their health journeys; applications are now open.
-Feel free to DM me on Instagram @_dashofhealth or email me at [email protected]
+In 2022, we’re also starting a 12-month only women’s program, Powher Program, where myself, a doctor, and a Ph.D. researcher are providing support for 30 women in transforming their health journeys; applications are now open.
+Feel free to DM me on Instagram or email me at [email protected]

-2. Can you give us a top 10 of biohacking methods/ procedures/devices that are most popular today and give us a little insight into what the benefits are of each?
+2. Can you give us a top 10 biohacking methods/ procedures/devices that are most popular today?
+And give us a little insight into what the benefits are of each?

-2. Cryotherapy / Cold Thermogenesis: Using the cold to stimulate a bit of a hormetic (good) stress to the body which ends up helping to turn white adipose tissue (white fat) into brown fat (fat which is more densely populated with mitochondria).
+2. Cryotherapy / Cold Thermogenesis.
+Using the cold stimulates a bit of a hormetic (good) stress to the body, which ends up helping to turn white adipose tissue (white fat) into brown fat (fat which is more densely populated with mitochondria).

-4. Grounding / Limiting Electromagnetic Fields (EMF): Grounding (e.g., walking barefoot to get the electrons from the earth) or using devices or products to mimic grounding in nature.
+4. Grounding / Limiting Electromagnetic Fields (EMF).
+Grounding (walking barefoot to get the electrons from the earth) or using devices/products to mimic grounding in nature.

-5. Hyperbaric Oxygen Therapy (HBOT): Entering a chamber which has higher pressure and more oxygen to help saturate the blood with more oxygen.
+5. Hyperbaric Oxygen Therapy (HBOT).
+Entering a chamber that has higher pressure and more oxygen to help saturate the blood with more oxygen.

-6. Cycle Mapping & Seed Cycling: For women — understanding and charting your menstrual cycle to understand the four phases of your cycle, when you ovulate, and starting to read the signs of the body (e.g., cervical mucus, how different foods impact cycle, etc.).
+6. Cycle Mapping & Seed Cycling.
+This is for women, understanding and charting your menstrual cycle to understand the four phases of your cycle when you ovulate, and starting to read the signs of the body (cervical mucus, how different foods impact cycle, etc.).
 Seed cycling is eating specific types of seeds in the month to help the balance of progesterone and estrogen.

-9. Psychedelic Microdosing: Microdosing of things like psilocybin or LSD to stimulate creativity; the dosage is sub perceptual so you are not having any visual distortions as you would with a “regular” dose trip.
+9. Psychedelic Microdosing.
+Microdosing of things like psilocybin or LSD to stimulate creativity; the dosage is sub-perceptual so you aren’t having any visual distortions as you would with a “regular” dose trip.

 Sleep.
 Sleep is the absolute most critical thing and one that I hack with my clients.
 If you are not sleeping well, and consistently getting enough energy and rest, then all the other hacks are moot.
 If you aren’t sleeping well, it’s like putting premium oil and gas into a car with a broken engine.